-What you get in this adventure:
+What you get in this Tantalus Range skiing adventure:

 What’s not included:

-In order to enjoy this backcountry adventure, you need to have an advanced level of fitness and backcountry skiing experience.
-The terrain in the Tantalus Range will be quite steep, ungroomed and treed.
-All participants should feel comfortable on challenging black-level resort runs and be able to carry a loaded daypack while hiking uphill for 4000-6000 vertical feet every day.
+In order to enjoy this heli-accessed ski touring adventure in the Tantalus Mountain Range, you need to have an advanced level of fitness and backcountry skiing experience.
+The terrain will be quite steep, ungroomed, and treed.
+All participants should feel comfortable on challenging black-level resort runs and be able to carry a loaded daypack while hiking uphill for 4000-6000.

 For technical backcountry ski touring gear, you will need to bring: